sunn19/convex-hull-principle-project/README.md

 ## Materials and Methods

-* We downloaded data, all.gbk.tar.gz, from NCBI in in March, 2020 (ftp://ftp.ncbi.nlm.nih.gov/genomes/Viruses/).
-We extracted the following information of each virus according to our lab database VirusDB: Number of segments, Accession, GI, GenPart1, GenPart2, Baltimore label, Shape, Order, Family, Subfamily, Subfamily, Genus, Virus, Length, 12-dimensional natural vector.
-The detailed information of VirusDB can be found in table S1.
-The original paper:
-Dong, R., Zheng, H., Tian, K., &Yau, SST.
-(2017).
-Virus Database and Online Inquiry System Based on Natural Vectors.
-Evolutionary Bioinformatics.
+* The data, all.gbk.tar.gz, are downloaded from NCBI in March, 2020 : ftp://ftp.ncbi.nlm.nih.gov/genomes/Viruses/.

 * naturalvectordna.m: compute 12-dim Natural Vector.